Average Home Insurance Cost in Nebraska

 Calculate Coverage Needs

-Base your dwelling coverage on current construction costs, not your home's market value.
-Document your belongings to determine personal property limits.
+Base dwelling coverage on current construction costs, not your home's market value.
+Document your belongings to determine accurate personal property limits.

-Omaha and Lincoln homeowners should evaluate water backup coverage for basement flooding risks and scheduled coverage for valuables exceeding standard policy limits.
+Omaha and Lincoln homeowners should evaluate water backup coverage for basement flooding risk and scheduled coverage for valuables that exceed standard policy limits.

 2. 2